adamrudolf-becube/software-testing-basics/README.md

 ### Coverage

-You can measure how well did you write your tests in some ways, one is the different types of coverages.[10]
+You can measure how well did you write your tests in some ways, one is the [different types of coverages](https://en.wikipedia.org/wiki/Code_coverage).

 #### Line coverage